groovelauncher/GrooveLauncher/README.md

     git clone https://github.com/groovelauncher/GrooveLauncher.git
     ```

+2. Navigate to the project directory and run the build script:

+    ```bash
+    npm run build:production
+    ```

-2. Open the project in your preferred IDE.
+3. Open the `./android` folder in Android Studio.
-3. Build and run the app on your device/emulator.
+4. Compile and run the app on your device/emulator.

-Here's the updated **Usage** section:

 ## Usage